Halve Maen: 1989 replica

 The year 2009 marked NY400, the 400th anniversary of Halve Maens voyage.
 For the anniversary, the crown prince of the Netherlands and his wife were on board, as well as students from a Dutch school.
-This anniversary was marked in September 2009 with festivals, music, sailing ships parading around New York Harbor.
+This anniversary was marked in September 2009 with festivals, music, and sailing ships parading around New York Harbor.

-A non-for-profit organization, Half Moon was run by a crew of volunteers that range in age from their teens to octogenarians.
+The New Netherland Museum, a non-for-profit organization, was assisted in the operation of the Half Moon by a crew of volunteers that ranged in age from their teens to octogenarians.

-In April 2015 the ship was transported on loan to the Westfries Museum in Hoorn, Netherlands.
+In April 2015, the ship was transported on loan to the Westfries Museum in Hoorn, Netherlands.
 The replica took part in SAIL Amsterdam 2015.
 In 2019, the Hoorn Council decided not to renew their lease.
-Today, Halve Maen is located in the port of Enkhuizen and is open to the public at a permanent mooring.
+The Halve Maen was re-located to the port of Enkhuizen and made open to the public.

 Weathervane

 At 10 ft in both height and length, the model of Halve Maen on top of the SUNY System Administration Building in Albany, New York, is claimed to be the largest working weathervane in North America.